rfs-hybrid-42-piscine/C-00/README.md

 * `man 3 write` - Manual for the write system call.
 * `man ascii` - The ASCII character table.
 * [42 Norm V4](https://cdn.intra.42.fr/pdf/pdf/96987/en.norm.pdf) - The strict coding standard for 42 C projects.
+* [Official 42 Norminette Repository](https://github.com/42School/norminette) - The open-source linter enforcing the strict 42 coding standard.

 ### 🤖 AI Usage Guidelines
 * **Code:** No AI-generated code was used to solve these exercises.
-All C functions were built manually to strictly comply with the 42 Norm and deeply understand manual memory manipulation.
+All C functions were built manually to strictly comply with the 42 Norm and deeply understand manual memory manipulation, enforcing the concept that learning is about developing the ability to find an answer, not just getting one directly.
 * **Documentation:** AI tools were utilized to structure this `README.md` and format the logic breakdowns to create a clean, accessible educational resource for fellow 42 students.